-MONTAGUE WIND POWER FACILITY, LLC, an Oregon limited liability company a Delaware limited liability company By: By: \\\\\\Name: \\\\\ Title: By: \\\\\\Name: \\\\\ Title: STATE OF OREGON ) ) ss.
-COUNTY OF MULTNOMAH The foregoing instrument was acknowledged before me this \\\\ day of \\\\\\, and \\\\\, as 2022 by Authorized Representatives on behalf of GOLDEN HILLS WIND FARM LLC, a Delaware limited liability company.
-Notary signature: Notary Public for State of Oregon My commission expires:\\\\\
+MONTAGUE WIND POWER FACILITY, LLC, an Oregon limited liability company a Delaware limited liability company By: By: Name: Title: By: Name: Title: STATE OF OREGON)) ss.
+COUNTY OF MULTNOMAH The foregoing instrument was acknowledged before me this day of , and , as 2022 by Authorized Representatives on behalf of GOLDEN HILLS WIND FARM LLC, a Delaware limited liability company.
+Notary signature: Notary Public for State of Oregon My commission expires:

 Name:

 Name:

-OF OREGON ) ) ss.
-Y OF MULTNOMAH )
+OF OREGON)) ss.
+TY OF MULTNOMAH)

-2022 by Authorize he foregoing instrument was acknowled and an ed Representatives on behalf of Monta ability company. dged before me this day of, as gue Wind Power Facility, LLC, an Oregon
+2022 by Authoriz The foregoing instrument was acknowled and a second a second and a second a second and a second edged before me this day of, as ague Wind Power Facility, LLC, an Oregon

-No M otary signature:otary Public for State of Oregon y commission expires:ommission No.:
+N M otary signature:otary Public for State of Oregon by commission expires:ommission No.: